 In March 2005, the AQMD reached a settlement with our customer.
 The terms of the settlement have not been provided to us.
-Now that the dispute between the customer and the AQMD has been resolved, the customer may proceed with a claim against us.
 If a claim is made against us by the customer of the magnitude previously sought against the customer by the AQMD, we believe that the cost of defending against such a claim would be significant, and if the claim were to be adversely determined against us, it would have a material adverse effect upon our financial condition and results of operations.